Tag: foster youth

 Minnesota children who are subjects of a juvenile protection petition have a right to a lawyer … and if a child desires a lawyer, the court shall appoint a lawyer to represent the child who is ten years of age or order.

-Category: Articles & Media, News, News & Events, Podcasts & Video, Pressing Issues Tags: "McKenna's Law", "right to counsel", foster children, foster youth, legislation, McKenna
+Category: News Tags: "McKenna's Law", "right to counsel", foster children, foster youth, legislation, McKenna

 VOLUNTEER SPOTLIGHT: JESSICA KERR